Guadalupe-Reyes Marathon

-Guadalupe-Reyes Marathon is a concept typical of Spaniard Heritage culture.
-It began in the decade of the 1970s in Guatemala and 1990s in Mexico and informally refers to the festive period from December 12 (Day of the Virgin of Guadalupe) to January 6 (Day of the Epiphany, popularly known as "Reyes Magos" or Three Wise Men).
+Guadalupe-Reyes Marathon is a concept typical of Mexican culture, as a humorous name for the Mexican Christmas season.
+It began in the decade of the 1990s in Mexico and informally refers to the festive period from December 12 (Day of the Virgin of Guadalupe) to January 6 (Day of the Epiphany, popularly known as "Reyes Magos" or Three Wise Men).
 During this period there are several holidays which, linked together, create a "marathon" of festivities.

-During this period, the challenge is not only to attend the festivities but to at least drink any type of alcoholic beverage every day.
+During this time, the informal challenge isn’t just attending the parties and celebrations, but also managing the physical toll from daily high-calorie food and alcohol consumption, along with the inevitable weight gain.
+The 'marathon' aspect of Guadalupe-Reyes is playful and lighthearted, highlighting the social essence of the season.
+It's a time when friends and family come together for meals, parties, and celebrations.
 This Marathon is not part of the Mexican Folklore; it is merely a pop-culture activity.

+The concept originated from 'Guadalupe-Reyes,' the name of a 1990s police initiative aimed at reducing alcohol consumption and driving under the influence, along with ensuring the safety of the millions of pilgrims who travel during December.

 The celebrations linked together by the Guadalupe-Reyes Marathon are: